pollfish/docs/unity.md

 * **PlayServicesResolver** folder contains files to allow automatically add Google Play Services in your Android project from Unity menu.

 > **Note:** Please have in mind that in order to use Pollfish you have to include Google Play Services in your Unity project.
-You can easily do that by selecting **File** and then **Assets – Google Play Services - Resolve Client Jars**.
+You can easily do that by selecting **Assets –> Google Play Services -> Resolve Client Jars**.
 If you do not have Google Play Services you can install them through Android SDK Manager.

 ![alt text](https://storage.googleapis.com/pollfish-images/services_assets.png)